 We are committed to sustainable development through the Local Agenda 21 process in which we continuously improve our services, policies and practices to contribute to a better quality of life for everyone now, and for future generations.

-All of Hertsmere’s land outside of the main towns is in the Green Belt.
+Outside of the main towns, the whole of Hertsmere is in the Green Belt.
 Although there is a need to support the diversification of the rural economy, it is essential to ensure that the open nature, visual qualities and other important attributes of the Green Belt are maintained.

-Government policy on rural development is outlined in the National Planning Policy Framework.
-The 2003 Local Plan contains policies guiding development in the countryside.
+Government policy on rural development is outlined in the National Planning Policy Framework and the Planning Practice Guidance.
+The Core Strategy, Local Plan 2003 and SADM contain policies guiding development in the countryside.

-The Secretary of State will give substantial weight to SPG in making decisions that come before him where that SPG derives out of, and is consistent with, the development plan and has been prepared in a proper manner.
-Our SPG is prepared in consultation with the general public and other interested parties and their views are taken into account before a final version is adopted.
-Any SPGs which are at the consultation stage are published on our Planning Consultations
+Supplementary Planning Documents (SPDs) support specific policies in the Core Strategy.
+The Secretary of State will give substantial weight to SPDs in making decisions that come before him where that SPD derives out of, and is consistent with, the development plan and has been prepared in a proper manner.
+Our SPDs are prepared in consultation with the general public and other interested parties and their views are taken into account before a final version is adopted.
+Any SPDs which are at the consultation stage are published on our Planning Consultations page.

 Hertfordshire County Council is the Minerals Planning Authority.
-The Minerals Local Plan aims to strike a balance between society's needs for minerals and the need to protect our local environment.
+The Minerals Local Planning aims to strike a balance between society's needs for minerals and the need to protect our local environment.

 Hertfordshire County Council is the Waste Planning Authority and is required under the Town and Country Planning Act 1990 to prepare a Waste Local Plan.

 This is a statutory plan that addresses the land-use aspects of waste management.
 It deals with all waste managed in its area, including that generated by businesses and the construction industry in addition to what is produced by households.

 The plan will seek to balance the need to establish waste management facilities with the need to protect the environment.